Ingrown Hair on the Private Areas — Men and Women

 Warm compresses will make the hair grow out of your skin and come up to the surface.
 When this happens, use either a sterilized needle or tweezers to gently pull out the hair.
 You are not removing the hair, but are just bringing it up to the surface.

-When the area around the ingrown hair completely heals, you can pluck it out.
-If you pluck it out any time before that, skin will again form over the hair.
+The best way is when the area around the ingrown hair completely heals, then you can pluck it out.
+If you pluck it out any time before that, the skin will again form over the hair.
 If you use force to remove, say hello to infection.

 4. Use Creams to Remove Ingrown Hair